 Georgia Tech-Shenzhen is an instructional site of the Georgia Institute of Technology and has enrolled students since August 2014.
-Currently it offers one degree program - Master of Science in Electrical and Computer Engineering (MS ECE).
-Georgia Tech-Shenzhen transitional campus is located at 133 Tangxing Road in the Nanshan District of Shenzhen, in south China, adjacent to Hong Kong.
-GT-Shenzhen transitional campus has three buildings, with Building B48 for faculty offices, classrooms, and other necessary facilities, Building B55 for student housing and Building B51 for research (which has not put into use at this time).
+Currently it offers four degree programs - Master of Science in Electrical and Computer Engineering, Master of Science in Analytics, Master of Science in Computer Science and Master of Science in Environmental Engineering.
+The location of Georgia Tech-Shenzhen transitional campus for the campus fire safety report and crime statistics for 2020 is 133 Tangxing Road in the Nanshan District of Shenzhen, in south China, adjacent to Hong Kong.
+The following report covers three buildings, with Building B48 for faculty offices, classrooms, and other necessary facilities, Building B55 for student housing and Building B51 for research (which has not put into use at this time).

 Georgia Tech-Shenzhen faculty and staff have extensive experience with the operation.
-They work closely with the students and maintain a cooperative relationship with local Chinese authorities.